IMF funds drive caught in global power shift

 Lagarde said she hoped to make progress on the issue at next week's meetings but said an agreement could take time.

-G20 sources said Beijing was being cautious given internal opposition to providing money for wealthy Europeans, even though the funds are meant to protect non-European nations.
+G20 sources said Beijing was being cautious given internal opposition against providing money for wealthy Europeans, even though the funds are meant to protect non-European nations.

-Beijing, together with other emerging economies like Brazil and India, wants any funding commitment eventually tied to greater IMF voting power.
+Together with other emerging economies like Brazil and India, Beijing wants any funding commitment eventually tied to greater IMF voting power.

 The United States, which is heading into a presidential election in which its hefty budget deficits are a key topic, has insisted it will not be part of the fundraising effort for the IMF.
 Canada is also unlikely to give money.

-U.S. officials say they are already helping Europe by providing swap lines to the European Central Bank to ease dollar-funding strains among European institutions.
+U.S. officials say they are already helping Europe by providing dollar swap lines to the European Central Bank to ease dollar funding strains among European institutions.

-Some senior IMF officials say that not having Washington's participation had changed the dynamic of the fundraising effort since the United States is the largest IMF shareholder and its leadership is often sought on such issues.
+Some senior IMF officials say not having Washington participate has changed the dynamic of the fundraising effort since the United States is the largest IMF shareholder and its leadership is often sought on such issues.

 IMF sources said an agreement on new IMF resources would likely be postponed until a G20 leaders' summit in June.